smart-rb/smart_engine/README.md

 ### Cache Storage

 - you can use any object as a cache key;
-- you can store any object;
+- you can store any object as a cache value;
+- you can cache `nil` object too;

 - cache `read` has `fetch` semantics:
   - signature: `#read(key, &fallback)`;
   - in the event of cache miss the `&fallback` black will be invoked;
-  - the return value of the block will be written to the cache, and that return value will be returned;
+  - the return value of the fallback block will be written to the cache, and that return value will be returned;
 - cache `write`:
   - signature: `#write(key, value)`;
   - you can use any object as a cache key;